two4teezee/Ikemen-GO-Trials-Mode/README.md

 > Module developed by two4teezee
 ---
 This external module offers a universal solution for Trials Mode.
 This markdown file is best viewed in Github or your favorite markdown file viewer.
+For greater detail on how to create trials definitions, or the customization options supported, please consult this readme, or the wiki found here: https://github.com/two4teezee/Ikemen-GO-Trials-Mode/wiki.

 ## Installation
 1. Extract archive content into "./external/mods/trials" directory